scotws/RISC-V-tests/README.md

 (these end in .a), or the full GNU GCC RISC-V toolset with the Spike emulator (these end in .s).

+There is also an [introduction](docs/riscv_howto_syscalls.md) to accessing Linux system calls via RISC-V assembler.

 Obviously you'd have to be competely nuts to use any of this for your own stuff, because this is part of me learning RISC-V and all very, very experimental.
 If you do, note these are provided as is, with no guaranty, and I take no